PennyLaneAI/pennylane/pennylane/workflow/return_types_spec.rst

 a Tensor-like (Python number, numpy array, ML array), but may also be any other type of object.
 For example, :class:`~.CountsMP` corresponds to a dictionary.
 We can also imagine a scenario where a measurement corresponds to some other type of custom data structure.

-The result corresponding to a given measurement process should also be independent of any other measurements present at the same time.
-For example, requesting the probability ``qml.probs(wires=0)`` should not affect the result corresponding to an expectation value ``qml.expval(qml.Z(0))``.

 >>> def example_value(m):
 ...     tape = qml.tape.QuantumScript((), (m,), shots=50)